HarshChaturvedi27/DriveEasy/README.md

 **Live Demo:** [https://drive-on-mocha.vercel.app](https://drive-on-mocha.vercel.app)

-DriveOn is a modern car rental platform where car owners can list their vehicles for daily rental and customers can easily find and rent cars based on their preferences.
+DriveEasy is a modern car rental platform where car owners can list their vehicles for daily rental and customers can easily find and rent cars based on their preferences.

 ---